JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Dynamic Partition Trees

 \subsection{Answering Queries With a \syn}

+The query procedure does not access the entire data so the communication throughput (or the I/O operations) is zero.
 The basic structure of the result estimator is the same as before, especially for the $R_{partial}$ partitions.
 However, there are a few key changes due to the nature of the catch-up phase.
 In \prior, for each partition in $R_{cover}$, we can compute an exact ``partial aggregate'' for the tuples in those partitions and combine the partial aggregates.
 In a \syn, this process changes considering the estimations we get from the catch-up samples.
 Overall, the estimation of a partition $R_i\in R_{cover}$ consists of i) estimation using the catch-up samples $H$ and the formulas of Section~\ref{sec:partTreeAQP}, ii) the exact statistics of the new inserted tuples in $R_i$, and iii) the exact statistics of the deleted tuples in $R_i$ (recall that the quantities in ii), iii) are stored and maintained as described in the Incrementally Maintaining Statistics in Section~\ref{sec:IncrMaintNodes}).
 By taking the sum of i), ii) and subtracting iii) we get the unbiased estimation in partition $R_i$.

-Let $H$ be the set of catch-up samples and $H_i\subseteq H$ be the subset of $H$ that lie in a partition $R_i$, and $h_i=|H_i|$.
+Let $H$ be the set of catch-up samples, $H_i\subseteq H$ be the subset of $H$ in partition $R_i$, and $h_i=|H_i|$.
 All basic notations are defined in Table~\ref{Table:Notation}.
 The formulas for estimating COUNT and SUM queries in both $R_{cover}$, $R_{partial}$ from Section~\ref{sec:partTreeAQP} contain the factor $\frac{N_i}{m_i}$ or $\frac{N_i}{h_i}$, while the formulas for estimating the AVG contain the factor $\frac{N_i}{N_q}$.
 In \syn we do not have the exact values for $N_i$.
 Instead, we use an estimate of the size of the partition $R_i$ denoted by $\hat{N_i}$.
 In particular we use the catch-up samples $H$ to estimate $\hat{N_i}=\frac{h_i}{h}N$.